-The County shall implement, through its Zoning Ordinance, the provision of safe and convenient on-site traffic flow and the need for adequate parking for motorized and non-motorized vehicles as a primary objective in review for Planned Unit Developments, Site Development Plans, and other appropriate stages of review in the land development applications process.
+The County shall implement, through its Zoning Ordinance, the provision of safe and convenient onsite traffic flow and the need for adequate parking for both motorized and non-motorized vehicles as a primary objective in the review of Planned Unit Developments, Site Development Plans, and other appropriate stages of review in the land development application review process.

 The County shall develop corridor management plans that take into consideration urban design and landscaping measures that will promote positive development along the major arterial entrances to the urban area.
-Such plans shall take into account the Community Character Plan and the initiatives of Smart Growth as the Board of County Commissioners may annually appropriate funding for these plans.
+Such plans shall take into account the recommendations of the Community Character Plan, County-sponsored Smart Growth initiatives, and the impacts of the South US 41 Transportation Concurrency Exception Area (TCEA) and the two (2) Transportation Concurrency Management Areas (TCMAs) as the Board of County Commissioners may periodically appropriate funding for these plans.

 The County shall develop Corridor Access Management Plans.
 Such plans shall be designed to make median modifications and other operational improvements, including removal of traffic signals, necessary to recapture lost capacity and enhance safety.
+The development of such plans shall consider the impacts of the South US 41 Transportation Concurrency Exception Area (TCEA) and the two (2) Transportation Concurrency Management Areas (TCMAs), as may be appropriate.